亚洲情色

 亚洲情色 aspires to be a welcoming community that embraces and values the diversity of all members of the campus community.
 We strive to accept the uniqueness of all individuals and cultivate an environment that respects, affirms, and defends the dignity of each community member.
 We are committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that are free from discrimination, harassment, and retaliation.

-亚洲情色 does not discriminate against any employee, applicant for employment, student, or applicant for admission on the basis of actual or perceived race, ethnicity, color, sex, religion, age, ancestry, national origin, caste, sexual orientation, gender identity or expression, genetic information, pregnancy, familial status, marital status, citizenship status, veteran/military status, disability status, or any other protected category under applicable local, state, or federal laws.
+亚洲情色 does not discriminate against any employee, applicant for employment, student, or applicant for admission on the basis of actual or perceived age (40 years and over in the employment context), caste, citizenship status, color, disability status, ethnicity, familial status, gender expression, gender identity, genetic information (including family medical history), marital status, national origin (including ancestry), pregnancy or related conditions, race, religion, sex, sexual orientation, veteran/military status, or any other protected category under applicable local, state, or federal law, including protections for those opposing discrimination or participating in any grievance process on campus, with the Equal Employment Opportunity Commission, or other human rights agencies.
 In compliance with the requirements of Title IX, 亚洲情色 does not discriminate on the basis of sex and does not tolerate such harassment or discrimination by or against any member of our campus community.

-Concerns regarding discrimination (including sex-based harassment and/or sex discrimination) should be directed to:
+Concerns regarding discrimination (including sex/gender discrimination and sexual harassment in admission/employment) should be directed to:

 Becki L. Achey